cjolowicz/blog/content/posts/hypermodern-python-04-documentation.md

   - nox
 ---

-In this fifth installment of the Hypermodern Python series, I'm going to discuss how to add documentation to your project.
+In this fourth installment of the Hypermodern Python series, I'm going to discuss how to add documentation to your project.

 For your reference, below is a list of the articles in this series.